IntentArchitect/Docs/articles/getting-started/tutorials/create-a-module/03-install-and-run-the-module/install-and-run-the-module.md

 ## Install the Module

 Next, let's install the Module we created in the [previous step](xref:tutorials.create-a-module.create-a-simple-module).
-To do this we first navigate to the `Modules` tab of our Application.
+To do this, we first navigate to the `Modules` tab of our Application.

 ### Finding and Installing the Module

-By default Intent Architect is configured only with the repository for official Modules hosted at [https://intentarchitect.com/](https://intentarchitect.com/).
-To be able to use our own Module we can make the folder where our `MyModule.Entities` was created the default repository.
+By default, Intent Architect is configured only with the repository for official Modules hosted at [https://intentarchitect.com/](https://intentarchitect.com/).
+To be able to use our own Module we can make the folder where our `MyModule.Entities` was created within the default repository.

 1. Open [User Settings](xref:user-interface.how-to-change-user-settings).
 2. Add a new Repository with a unique `Name` (e.g. "My Modules") and the `Address` value being the full location of the folder where our Module was created (e.g. `C:\Dev\MyModules\Intent.Modules`).